 The second one (foundation-lib-spa-core) implements a lot of features that aim to help with SPA development.

 Now, let’s take a closer look at the structure:

-A welcomed feature provided by the developers is the possibility (or, in this case, rather a need) of synchronising the back-end Episerver content models with the front-end application code.
+A welcomed feature provided by the developers is the possibility (or, in this case, rather a need) of synchronising the back-end Optimizely content models with the front-end application code.
 This synchronisation comprises elements like pages, blocks, media, categories etc.

-The foundation-lib-spa-core element contains a script that makes an HTTP call to the Episerver content delivery API, to pull the models’ definition.
+The foundation-lib-spa-core element contains a script that makes an HTTP call to the Optimizely content delivery API, to pull the models’ definition.
 Then it generates typescript models based on the response.
 Mind you; the generated models should not be altered manually.
 The reason is twofold:

 Extending the project with a new page type and the view is relatively straightforward.
 You need to do two things: